vittorioromeo/unosolo/README.md

 ## Overview

-Given a set of paths containing the C++ library's header files and a "top-level include" file where the graph traversal will start from, `unosolo` outputs a self-contained single-header version of the library to `stdout`.
+Given a set of paths containing the C++ header-only library's header files and a "top-level include" file where the graph traversal will start from, `unosolo` outputs a self-contained single-header version of the library to `stdout`.
 Here's the [`clap-rs`](https://github.com/kbknapp/clap-rs) auto-generated help:

 ```
 unosolo 0.1.1